bratosini/vercel-college/courses/nextjs/chapter-2.md

 ---
-title: Chapter 2: CSS Styling
+title: Chapter 2
 description: CSS Styling
+type: Chapter
 ---

 Currently, your home page doesn't have any styles.
 Let's look at the different